What is the Book of Mormon, and how does it compare to the Bible?

 or 12 months of reading, but I've never met anyone who took 12 months to

-read the Book of Mormon - it's just too good to not finish it, and then start
+read the Book of Mormon - it's just too good to not finish it.

 post my thoughts